kerriegeil/NMSU-USDA-ARS-AI-Workshops/setup.md

   jupyter lab
   ```

-  **If you get any errors contact Suzy Stillman and Kerrie Geil** at
+  **If you get stuck contact Suzy Stillman and Kerrie Geil with a screenshot of your errors.**

-  sstillman dot jrn dot lter at gmail dot com and

-  kerrie dot geil at usda dot gov.
+  sstillman dot jrn dot lter at gmail dot com, kerrie dot geil at usda dot gov.

 **3) Run a test Jupyter Notebook and screenshot your results**

-  - download the [test notebook]() (right click the link > save link as > save it in your workshop folder)
-  - open the test notebook in JupyterLab using the file navigator on the left side of JupyterLab
+  - launch a new notebook in JupyterLab: File > New > Notebook
-  - select the workshop kernel: Kernel > Change Kernel > select aiworkshop from the drop down menu
+  - make sure the workshop kernel is selected: Kernel > Change Kernel > select aiworkshop from the drop down menu
+  - in the notebook's empty cell paste this: from keras.models import Sequential
-  - click Run > Run All Cells
+  - run the cell: click Run > Run All Cells or with your cursor inside the cell type Shift+Enter
   - position the scroll bar so all results can be seen on your screen and then take a screenshot
-  - paste the screenshot in an email to Kerrie Geil
+  - paste the screenshot in an email to Suzy Stillman and Kerrie Geil